pray3m/sl/README.md

-# 🚀 Scripting Language | JavaScript and PHP 🎉
+# 🚀 Scripting Language | Js and PHP

 This repository contains solutions for various JavaScript and PHP programming tasks and topics.
 Each topic is implemented as a separate program, and this README serves as a guide to navigate through the repository.